SCRT-HQ/VaporShell/docs/glossary/New-VSOpsWorksVolume.md

----
-layout: glossary
-title: New-VSOpsWorksVolume
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSOpsWorksVolume

 ## SYNOPSIS
-Adds an AWS::OpsWorks::Volume resource to the template
+Adds an AWS::OpsWorks::Volume resource to the template.
+Describes an instance's Amazon EBS volume.

 ## SYNTAX